fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Not available in all regions
   - Lower throughput 3k/sec with batching, 300/s without
   - No per message delay (only per queue)
-  - De-deplication interval 5 min
+  - De-duplication interval 5 min
   - Message GroupID allows to group.
 Extra tag
   - Only one worker per group
   - Must be defined at queue creation